My Personal Recommendations

 Hex Editor NEO Standard, Professional, or Ultimate – An awesome HEX editor.

 Snag It – Anyone do a Print Screen to grab a copy of something on your screen?
+Besides taking stills of the screen it also takes video of the screen too.
 This tool that I have been using puts the Print Screen to a shame.
 Snag it does all kinds of screen captures on big fat juicy monster steroids!
 You can have it automatically start with your computer and when you hit the Print Screen key it jumps into action.
 It can capture a window, full screen, drag the area with your mouse you want copied and viola!
 That is one of the pieces of software that I use several times on a daily basis to capture content.

 Camtasia – Video editing and recording tool all-in-one.
 I have been doing a lot of simple quick and easy video editing.
 This tool is phenomenal!
 I use it all the time to record webinars or other online content.
 Once I have captured that content I use Camtasia to edit that material and then produce content that I can host on my website or upload that to Youtube.